agacja/Milosc/README.md

-# Stake NFT's for token rewards.
+# Stake NFT's in assembly for token rewards.
-# Still doing some touchups